-8.1 Member States, ITU-D Sector Members, Associates, Academia and other entities and organizations authorized to participate in ITU-D activities shall be represented, in the study groups and subordinate groups in whose work they wish to take part, by participants registered by name and chosen by them as representatives to make an effective contribution to the study of the Questions entrusted to those study groups.
-The chairman of a meeting may, in accordance with No. 248A of Article 20 of the Convention, invite individual experts, as appropriate, to present their specific point of view at one or more meetings, without the experts taking part in the decision-making process and without giving the expert the right to participate in any other meetings to which a specific invitation by the chairman has not been extended.
+3.6.1 Member States, ITU-D Sector Members, Associates, SME, Academia and other entities and organizations authorized to participate in ITU-D activities shall be represented, in the study groups and subordinate groups in whose work they wish to take part, by participants registered by name and chosen by them as representatives to make an effective contribution to the study of the Questions entrusted to those study groups.
+The chairman of a meeting may, in accordance with No. 248A of Article 20 of the Convention, invite individual experts, as appropriate, to present their specific point of view at one or more meetings, without the experts taking part in the decision-making process or liaison activity of that meeting and without giving the expert the right to participate in any other meetings to which a specific invitation by the chairman has not been extended.
 Experts may present reports and submissions for information at the request of the chairmen of meetings; they may also participate in relevant discussions.

-8.2 Informal roundtable discussions, seminars or illustrative workshops associated with each study Question featuring such experts and others are encouraged within the allocated resources in the financial plan and biennial budget, taking into account the provisions of WTDC Resolution 40 (Rev. Buenos Aires, 2017) on capacity building, to allow for coordinated effort between the activities of the Question and other work carried out by BDT.
+3.6.2 Informal roundtable discussions, seminars or illustrative workshops associated with onw or several study Question featuring such experts and others are encouraged within the allocated resources in the financial plan and biennial budget, taking into account the provisions of WTDC Resolution 40 on capacity building, to allow for coordinated effort between the activities of the Question and other work carried out by BDT.

 Lessons learned and suggested best practices from these activities shall be recorded in a report prepared by the rapporteur group for its consideration and submitted as a contribution to the corresponding study group.
-Lessons learned and suggested best practices recorded from workshops shall also be added to the website for any relevant ITU-D study Question in accordance with § 14.4 below.
+Lessons learned and suggested best practices recorded from workshops shall also be added to the website for any relevant ITU-D study Question in accordance with § 4.4 below.